esa/polyhedral-gravity-model/README.md

 ```

 The more advanced way is to use the `GravityEvaluable` class.
 It caches the
-internal data strcuture and properties which can be reused for multiple
+internal data structure and properties which can be reused for multiple
 evaluations.
 This is especially useful if you want to compute the gravity
 for multiple computation points, but don't know the "future points" in advance.